cloudmesh/classes/docs/source/i524/2017/technologies.rst

     AppScale is an application hosting platform.
-This platform helps to deploy and scale the unmodified Google App Engine application, which run the application on any cloud infrastructure in public, private and on premise cluster. :cite:`www-AppScale` AppScale provide rapid, API development platform that can run on any cloud infrastructure.
+This platform helps to deploy and scale the unmodified Google App Engine application, which run the application on any cloud infrastructure in public, private and on premise cluster. :cite:`www-appscale` AppScale provide rapid, API development platform that can run on any cloud infrastructure.
 The platform separates the app logic and its service part to have control over application deployment, data